Stop the displacement: Pack the CEDA meeting Tuesday, March 10, 2-4:30 p.m., at Oakland City Hall, Hearing Room 1, first floor

 by Lynda Carson

-In recent months, two Notices of Funding Availability (NOFA) were made available for affordable housing projects by the City of Oakland.
+In recent months, New home builder were made available for affordable housing projects by the City of Oakland.
 NOFA-1 is for new construction and substantial renovation of low-income housing, and NOFA-2 is for the renovation of existing low-income rental housing.
 The funding comes from HUD’s HOME program and other sources.
+They also include hvac repair and service victoria tx.

 During November 2008, 11 NOFA applications were submitted to the City requesting $13 million in funding to renovate, rehabilitate or preserve a number of low-income housing sites citywide, placing hundreds of low-income renters at risk of being displaced due to a lack of housing available for relocation while their homes are being renovated.
 Some of these NOFA applications seek funding to renovate properties that they have not acquired beforehand – properties that are currently in legal dispute.